getcoding-ca/handbook/docs/Students/resume.md

 ## How To

-Your resume is best to be in doc format, and exported to PDF when necessary.
+Your resume is best to be in doc/docx format, and exported to PDF when necessary.
 For example, search for "modern word resume templates" and pick one you like.

-::: tip
+:::tip
 Don't use Canva, Figma or other design tools to create your resume.
 It will make it not parseable by the ATS (Applicant Tracking System) that most companies use.
 :::